ph-cm/Whole-Slide-Imaging-WSI-in-Pathology/README.md

 The first line creates a CNN-based patch classifier instance based on the arguments and prepares a CNN model (generates the network, downloads pretrained weights, etc.).
 The CNN model used in this predictor can be defined using the `pretrained_model` argument.
 A complete list of supported pretrained classification models, that have been trained on the Kather 100K dataset, is reported in the first section of this notebook. `PatchPredictor` also enables you to use your own pretrained models for your specific classification application.
 In order to do that, you might need to change some input arguments for `PatchPredictor`, as we now explain:

 - **model**: Use an externally defined PyTorch model for prediction, with weights already loaded.
 This is useful when you want to use your own pretrained model on your own data.
 The only constraint is that the input model should follow `tiatoolbox.models.abc.ModelABC` class structure.
 For more information on this matter, please refer to our example notebook on advanced model techniques.
 - **pretrained_model**: This argument has already been discussed above.
 With it, you can tell tiatoolbox to use one of its pretrained models for the prediction task.
-A complete list of pretrained models can be found [here](here).
 If both `model` and `pretrained_model` arguments are used, then `pretrained_model` is ignored.
 In this example, we used `resnet18-kather100k`, which means that the model architecture is an 18-layer ResNet, trained on the Kather100k dataset.
 - **pretrained_weight**: When using a `pretrained_model`, the corresponding pretrained weights will also be downloaded by default.
 You can override the default with your own set of weights via the `pretrained_weight` argument.
 - **batch_size**: Number of images fed into the model each time.
 Higher values for this parameter require a larger (GPU) memory capacity.
 -